-Your coverage with Anthem Blue Cross Cal MediConnect Plan will end on the last day of the month that we get your request.
+If you are eligible for a Special Enrollment Period, your coverage with Anthem Blue Cross Cal MediConnect Plan will end on the last day of the month that we get your request.
+Refer to Section A for more information about when you can join a new plan.